 Because userland components on a UNIX-like system are easy to replace, some people have written about annoyance at the lack of a precise definition of how much GNU software is needed to justify the "GNU/Linux" name.
 David Johnson attempted a reduction to absurdity by replacing components of Debian GNU/Linux with non-GNU components until nothing essential remained.
 So as a rule of thumb of when an environment should be called a GNU environment, I came up with a definition that approximates what I believe Mr. Stallman is getting at.
 An environment containing GNU Core Utilities and two other major GNU components, such as Bash, GNU Emacs, GCC, or a shared GNU C Library (also called "glibc"), is probably a GNU environment.

-Under this "Coreutils plus two" definition, Debian, Fedora, Ubuntu, SUSE, and other popular Linux-based desktop and server operating systems are GNU environments, as is MinGW (Minimalist GNU on Windows), which ports Bash, Coreutils, and GCC to Microsoft Windows.
-It also correctly excludes environments built around a lightweight shell, such as BusyBox (which incorporates the Almquist shell and reimplemented core utilities), and a lightweight C library, such as uClibc, Red Hat's Newlib, or Google's BSD-based Bionic.
+Under this "Coreutils plus two" definition, Debian, Fedora, Ubuntu, SUSE, and other popular Linux-based desktop and server operating systems are GNU environments.
+So are Cygwin, MinGW (Minimalist GNU on Windows), and Windows 10's WSL, all of which port Bash, Coreutils, and GCC to Microsoft Windows.
+Likewise for DJGPP, a port of GNU to FreeDOS and MS-DOS.
+It also correctly excludes environments built around a lightweight shell, such as BusyBox (which incorporates the Almquist shell and reimplemented core utilities), and a lightweight C library, such as musl, uClibc, Red Hat's Newlib, or Google's BSD-based Bionic.
 Of course, I'm willing to refine this definition based on edge cases that others come up with.
-And whether EGLIBC, a lightweight yet binary-compatible fork of the GNU C Library, counts as GNU software isn't entirely clear either.

 Other pundits prefer the term "X11/Linux" as a direct contrast with Android, claiming that the X Window System is a more salient and less replaceable part of the stack than the GNU tools.
-Just as FreeBSD largely runs the same GUI applications as desktop Linux without having GNU, a Linux distro built on Bionic and BusyBox and compiled with Clang would still run the same applications.
+Just as FreeBSD largely runs the same GUI applications as desktop Linux without having GNU, a Linux distro built on a different C library and BusyBox and compiled with Clang would still run the same applications.
+Alpine Linux, for example, uses musl and BusyBox.
+Advocates of giving naming rights to X, not GNU, include the author of the "rebuttal" section of the "interjection" copypasta.

 In order for GNU/Linux to work with a PC, each piece of hardware has to have a driver.
 For some classes of hardware, this driver is within Linux itself.
 For others, it is part of a user-space project such as X11 (video cards), CUPS (printing), or SANE (scanning).
 Not all makes and models that work in Windows XP or in Windows 7 work in GNU/Linux, and reports of unsupported hardware from people switching from Windows to GNU/Linux sometimes give users a bad impression.
 In fact, some hardware makers have acted antagonistically against developers of drivers for GNU/Linux.
 But if you have the opportunity to buy or build a PC specifically to run GNU/Linux, here are some tips on how to find compatible hardware:

-- HP or Epson printer, or any printer with a network jack and PostScript support
+- HP or Epson printer (other than one using HP Instant Ink), or any printer with a network jack and PostScript support

 - Any WLAN card using an Intel or Realtek chipset